YiwenLiebesleid/dataviz-project-template-proposal/README.md

 Current works are collected in this article: https://vizhub.com/YiwenLiebesleid/6ebb1b5f7e804a95b0d4fe25710466b7

-- Week 14: merge all the works together as an article page or HTML?
-Todos: may add toolkits for task 1 (pie charts and bar charts), so that gender groups can be separated from age groups.
+- Week 14: merge all the works together, may consider combine task 3 and task 4 so that the same attribute can be shown on the same page.